Editing is more than fixing grammar and spelling.

 - How skilled is the writer?

-- How many errors are there in the writing?
+- How many errors are present?

 - What types of errors and what will be required to correct them?